deerob4/parkwood-vale-harriers/README.md

 - [ ] The ability to view fitness improvement over time
 - [ ] The ability to compare results with other runners
 - [ ] Individual accounts for each runner
-- [ ] The abililty to work out the best final team
+- [ ] The ability to work out the best final team

 This is a project for my AS Computing coursework.